Does posting on Figment make you write more?

 Now it's a fantastic motivator.

-almost 5 years ago Belle Rez Winter replied:
+about 5 years ago Belle Rez Winter replied:

 When I realized people were actually coming BACK when I updated my novel, I started adding almost a chapter a day.

-almost 5 years ago Shawnee Rose replied:
+about 5 years ago Shawnee Rose replied:

 I write so much more now that my stuff is on the internet.
 The more comments i get and the more hearts i get, the more i feel the need to update.

-almost 5 years ago Ibelin replied:
+about 5 years ago Ibelin replied:

 I would write a lot more, except, from what I can see, nobody reads my stuff. :P

-almost 5 years ago Elissa Cole replied:
+about 5 years ago Elissa Cole replied:

 I DO write a lot more when I post on figment.
 I think the feedback really motivate me to improve my writing and keep up a steady stream of creativity.